snitkdan/consistent-hashing-lab/README.md

 In this lab, you will be implementing basic load balancers for a sharded key-value store, mapping keys to shards and keys to the number of times that the key has appeared within the workload.
 Working through the workload, shards will be added and deleted so you'll have to balance the keys in a consistent manner so that you can update them again later.

 ### Realism
 Is this a realistic problem setup (or is everything just a simulation)?
 Oftentimes, servers need to be shut down for repairs or updates and then brought back up, so the work handled by/data residing in those servers need to be redirected to servers that will be alive during the update.
 Or maybe new servers will be introduced to help further balance the load.
 Servers may hold one or more shards at a time, but in our simple example, we'll only work with one shard at a time.
+In this lab, you are acting as the central manager for the shards, so you can decide what keys belong with which shard and move them around.
+In reality, clients sending requests to the servers would also need to be able to figure out who to send their information to.

 # Framework
 ## Prerequisites